-For full time employees, IAHV covers 90% of medical insurance premiums, and 100% of paid Long Term /Short Term Disability coverage.
-Additionally, elective participation in a 125 cafeteria plan is provided when eligible, and further employees can select dental & vision coverage, GAP Medical insurance, Life, Accident and/or Critical Illness coverage.
-The employees can use their pretax benefit to pay for their usual or additional medical coverage.
+For full time employees, IAHV covers 100% of medical insurance premiums, and Long Term /Short Term Disability and basic Life Insurance coverage.
+Additionally, employees can select dental & vision coverage (IAHV covers 60% of the premium).
+The employees can also participate in Health Savings account (HSA).